-In Vietnam we visit remarkable caves and enjoy fantastic local food before we finally reach the tropical beaches of Da Nang where our epic adventure sadly comes to an end.
-You will hardly believe yourself what an extraordinary tour you have just completed and which is providing great stories to tell back home.
+In Vietnam we visit remarkable caves before we finally reach the tropical beaches of Da Nang where our epic adventure sadly comes to an end.
+And if someone asks you where you come from as you sip your sundowner, you can say: “From Germany, by motorcycle,” and casually smile into the sunset.

 To participate in the Edelweiss World Tour sections you will need to bring your own bike.
 If you prefer to join with a rental motorcycle we can send you an offer on request!